Toxic Culture of Education: Joshua Katz's TEDTalk

 This is exactly what began before the 1980’s and culminated in No Child Left Behind.
 Private companies realized they could utilize the education system (at the time a $750 billion industry) to create a nearly endless stream of taxpayer funds.
 They channeled millions of dollars into lobbying efforts in order to create two buzzwords that put everything in its place: 'Accountability' and 'Rigor'.
 State statutes were passed, district rules were put into place, and No Child Left Behind was finally passed.
 But don’t get me wrong about politics, these efforts were underway long before they were passed, and both parties can take full credit for their disastrous results.

-We illogically attempt to compare education to business, we ignore the impact of poverty and hunger, we pay no attention the non cognitive factors that are realistic predictors and measures of student success, and that way, we can place the blame on the teachers and schools.
+We illogically attempt to compare education to business, we ignore the impact of poverty and hunger, we pay no attention to the non cognitive factors that are realistic predictors and measures of student success, and that way, we can place the blame on the teachers and schools.
 And because we have a Toxic Culture of Education, policies, teachers, and schools have accepted accountability for students, including all THOSE students.
 We take the blame for a student that has no moral compass.
 We take the blame for a student that cannot focus because he hasn’t eaten since yesterday’s lunch.
 We take the blame for a student that cannot stay awake in class because she spends her nights on a different couch, depending on which friend takes her in.
 When those students don’t “score well”, we get blamed.
 And we take it.
 We accept it.
 Because we love the kids.
 We are the only ones protecting them from this Toxic Culture of Education."

 About: Joshua Katz is a math teacher in Orange County Public Schools in Florida, U.S.A.
 Was the Assistant Director of Student Involvement at the University of Central Florida.
 Attended the University of Central Florida (M. A. Educational Leadership) and the University of Central Florida (B.S.
 Mathematics Education).